vippsas/vipps-magento/README.md

 Vipps is used by large and small companies.
 From years of shopping safely with Vipps, customers trust their personal information will remain secure.
 Businesses have the reassurance of our advanced fraud protection and payment protection policy.

-Information about ordering the plugin is available at [Vipps for Magento](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/magento/).

 The *Vipps Payment Module for Magento 2* plugin is available for download at [https://github.com/vippsas/vipps-magento/releases](https://github.com/vippsas/vipps-magento/releases).